 The school's TPS committee made another significant change in professional development in the 2019-2020 school year by creating a customized professional development conference.
 Recognizing the many specific professional development needs outlined in performance improvement plans from OW and the school board, the TPS committee chose to forgo the Minnesota Association of Alternative Programs (MAAP) Conference.
 The MAAP conference is an annual conference of charter schools and alternative programs.
-The conference is well run and provides a wide variety of resources for educators working in schools that face many of the same challenges as AAHS.
+The conference is well run and provides a wide variety of resources for educators working in schools that face many of the same challenges as AHA.
 The school's entire leadership and teaching staff had attended this conference for the past 9 consecutive years.
 Until the 2019-2020 school year, the MAAP conference was the central focus of the school's professional development efforts.
 However, in the 2019-2020 school year, it became clear that the school needed more directed and specific training, a need that the MAAP conference is not designed to meet.
 Instead, the school's "Jay Squad" planned a "mini conference" catered specifically to the needs of the school.
 Trainers from universities and consultant groups were hired and the TPS staff rented conference space at a hotel in Stillwater, MN.
 The school continued this in FY21 with a virtual conference to address issues specific to distance learning and anti-bias/anti-racist commitment.
+In FY22 the school had to go to virtual learning at 3 different points throughout the year due to COVID-19 infection rates in the school's population.
+The date the school's scheduled retreat happened to fall on a week after which students were just getting back from another quarantine .
+Though PD was needed, the TPS committee identified the need for students to have consistent inperson schooling as a more pressing need and cancelled the retreat for FY22.